 Tail: Long and tapering, should reach to a hip bone when drawn through between the hind legs.
 Must not be carried higher than the top of the back when moving.

 Gait: Low, free moving and smooth, as long as is commensurate with the size of the dog.

-Faults: Light yellow or oblique eyes should be strictly penalized.
+Faults: The importance of structural and movement faults should outweigh those of cosmetic faults.
+Light yellow, china blue or oblique eye(s) should be strictly penalized.
+Lack of full nose leather pigment should be penalized to the degree of severity.
 Gay ears are incorrect and should be severely penalized.
 Loaded shoulders are a very serious fault.
-A thin, flat open foot is a serious fault.
-A short mincing gait with high knee action should be severely penalized.
+A thin, flat, open foot is a serious fault.
+A short, mincing gait with high knee action should be severely penalized.

-Disqualifications: Undershot mouth and any coat other than that described in the standard.
+• Any coat type other than as described in the standard.